Burgess Hill Girls creates students who stand out from the crowd by embracing every individual’s uniqueness.

 Help in finding the right university or each girl is crucial and Sixth Formers are offered extensive guidance throughout the application process, with significant numbers going to Oxbridge and Russell Group universities.

-Burgess Hill Girls’ House System provides a friendly rivalry between the houses – Burns, Milton, Thomas and Yeats – and is the basis for a whole host of inter-house activities including a drama competition, quizzes and sporting competitions.
+Burgess Hill Girls’ House System provides a friendly rivalry between the houses – Austen, Pankhurst, Williams and Watson – and is the basis for a whole host of inter-house activities including a drama competition, quizzes and sporting competitions.
 Girls of all ages work together with one common goal – to be the best!

 The Dining room is the bright, open yet homely centre of the school where staff and pupils eat together.
 Delicious home cooked meals are provided daily along with a full salad bar, jacket potatoes, homemade soup, fruit and very tempting puddings – there is quite simply something for everybody.